-Most gadgets don’t come with a user manual that spells out every single feature.
-We learn them by doing, when someone spills the beans, or asking, “How’d you do that?”
+Most gadgets don’t come with a user manual that spells out every feature.
+We learn them by doing, when someone spills the beans or asking, “How’d you do that?”

 For example, no one thinks to dive into a new router’s settings.
 The more connected devices you have, the more critical is this step.
 Tap or click here for a few essential steps to ensure your files, data, and network are safe from hackers and snoops.

-Even more important to your safety is your smartphone.
-In case of emergency, dialing 911 isn’t your only option.
+Even more critical to your safety is your smartphone.
+In case of an emergency, dialing 911 isn’t your only option.
 Tap or click to set up emergency iPhone and Android features that could one day save your life.
 Please do it now before you need it.